07846 989439

 Depression is the inability to feel pleasure, the inability to see the ‘light at the end of the tunnel’, together with an overwhelming feeling of sadness, helplessness, low mood and an impending sense of ‘doom and gloom’, which have persisted for more than several weeks or months.
 Sufferers also frequently experience stress, anxiety, panic attacks, and low self-esteem which make it increasingly difficult to cope with the demands of every day life, relationships and work.
 Feelings of sadness may cause a depressed person to withdraw from social activities, and a sense of worthlessness and powerlessness can make it hard to perform even the simplest of tasks.

-According to the National Institute for Health and Care Excellence (NICE) Depression is characterised by “persistent low mood and/or loss of pleasure in most activities and a range of associated emotional, cognitive, physical, and behavioural symptoms.
+According to the National Institute for Health and Care Excellence (NICE) Depression is characterized by “persistent low mood and/or loss of pleasure in most activities and a range of associated emotional, cognitive, physical, and behavioral symptoms.
 It is the third most common reason for consultation in general practice in the UK.
 Each year, about one in twenty adults experience an episode of depression.”
 (NICE)

 What Are the Symptoms of Depression?